 Operational Group and People & OD Committee.
 The WRES and WDES, Gender Pay Gap report along with NSS (staff survey) data, staff network feedback and ICS Contractual Monitoring Framework are used to develop approaches and build strategies.
 3C: Board members and system leaders (Band 9 and VSM) ensure levers are in place to manage performance and monitor progress with staff and patients Board members, ICB system and senior leaders ensure the implementation of the relevant below tools through the equality committees, People Board and contractual reporting.
 Board members, system and senior leaders monitor the implementation of the below tools: WRES, WDES, EHI Impact Assessments, Gender Pay Gap reporting, Accessible Information Standard, EDS 2022.
 The Trust is monitoring for further news of engagement and launch of PCREF.
 Developing - 1 To reach Achieving - Board members, system and senior leaders ensure the implementation and monitoring of the relevant below tools.
-Trust Board Interventions for unmet goals and
+Trust Board

-NHS Accessible Information Standard (AIS)
+NHS Accessible Information Standard (AIS) objectives are present for the relevant below tools.
 The information available to staff to assist them to understand the AIS and secure e.g. British Sign Language Interpreters (BSL) has been updated and relaunched in 2022 by the EDI Project Manager.
 Leaders have also highlighted the importance of it in their Blogs.

-The digital system aspects of full implementation of the AIS rest with the implementation and Finance & Digital Directorate.
+Organisations are able to show year on year improvement for the relevant below tools.
+The digital system aspects of full implementation of the AIS rest with the Finance & Digital Directorate.
 As part of this, there is a significant project now underway to purchase a new electronic Patient Record (ePR) system.
 An extensive equality impact assessment was undertaken for the Outline Business Case, including accessibility requirements and the AIS.
+Board members, system and senior leaders monitor the implementation and impact of actions required and raised by the below tools: - WRES (including Model Employer) WDES - Impact Assessments - Gender Pay Gap reporting Accessible